trskop/command-wrapper/man/command-wrapper-config.1.md

 \--fail-when-empty
 :   If result expression is a `List` value then it has to be non-empty.

-\--edit
-:   Edit configuration file.
-If *SUBCOMMAND* is specified then configuration
-    file for that *SUBCOMMAND* is modified instead, and if `--global` then toolset configuration file is opened.

 *EXPRESSION*
 :   Dhall expression that either queries or updates configuration, depending